 Students are admitted to BCSSSD programs at the request of their sending district.
 Prior to admittance, the sending district must complete an application form which is available on the district website and attach current educational records for review.
-Admission will be granted only to those students for whom an opening is available and who are properly classified for the programs offered by the district as categorized in accordance with the classification for the handicapped designated by New Jersey Department of Education.
+Admission will be granted only to those students (starting at age three (3) for whom an opening is available, a suitable program exists in the district and who are properly classified for the programs offered by the district as categorized in accordance with the classification for the handicapped designated by New Jersey Department of Education.
 The school district will admit a student at age three (3) if an approved and suitable program exists in the district.
-All pupils, regardless of age or handicap, will have a complete and current evaluation before placement in this school district.
-The prospective student and their parent/guardian will be invited to go through the intake process.
+All pupils, regardless of age or needs, will have a complete and current Individualized Education Plan ("IEP") before placement in this school district.
+The prospective student and their parent/guardian along with a representative from the sending district will be invited to go through the intake process.
 If an appropriate class opening is available, the sending district will be notified via letter of acceptance.
 The district and family must provide all required health records prior to enrollment.
 All placements are considered to be conditional for 30 days after which time a meeting will be held to finalize the placement and revise the IEP.